GitStatus25/GitStatus/backend/APP_DOCS.md

 ### Data Flow

 1. **Report Generation Flow**
-   1. User selects repository, branches, and filters in CreateReportModal
+   1. User selects repository, branches, and filters in CreateReportModalComponent
    2. Backend fetches commits from GitHub API
-   3. User selects specific commits in ViewCommitsModal
+   3. User selects specific commits in ViewCommitsModalComponent
    4. Backend analyzes commits with OpenAI
    5. Backend submits PDF generation to the job queue and returns immediately with a pending status
    6. Bull worker processes the PDF generation job in the background